There I am, propped up against some comfortable cushions, enjoying this incredible view…

 Since it was high tide, the ocean almost spilled into our little creek and just a few feet of pebbly beach remained free of wave action.

-Exploring the beach was next to impossible, because the tide was so high.
-Chucho and I did our best, but soon returned home.
+Exploring the beach was next to impossible because the tide was so high.
+Chucho and I did our best but soon returned home.

+One heck of a tired and sandy dog!
 We all agreed, it was fun walking the bay during low tide!
-Now I only have to find a way of taking a ton of rocks home with us….
+Now I only have to find a way of taking a ton of rocks home with us…